Jihagen/LLM-RSA-Project/Readme.md

 # LLM-EEG Master Project for Neuroscience Lab at FAU
 ---
-## Neural and Artificial Correlates in Language Processing: A Comparative Study of LLMs and EEG Data
+## Neural and Artificial Correlates in Language Processing: A Comparative Study of LLMs and EEG data

 ---
 Research Question: